pichamon2545/game/README.md

 - Added audio feedback cues (440 Hz, 5050 Hz, 131 Hz) and money bag emoji for correct trials
 - Verbal feedback after each trial (too early/correct/too late)
 - Record the trial number for each trial
+### V3 (06/26/2023)
+- Enter fullscreen at the start of the experiment, exit fullscreen at the end of the experiment
+- Show the current reward earned in each stage at the top right corner of the screen
+- Added progress bar
+- Added practice runs to familiarize players
+- Record absolute time for all key presses